Camille du Gast: Algiers to Toulon

 (Rescue on the Algiers – Toulon race).

 In May she competed in the trans-Mediterranean race from Algiers to Toulon, having commissioned the 13 m steel-hulled Camille specifically for the event and fitted a 90 horse power Charron, Girardot et Voigt (C.G.V.) engine.
-A violent storm during the second stage from Port Mahon, Menorca, to Toulon, put all seven boats out of action and sank six of them including the Camille.
+A violent storm during the second stage from Mahón, Menorca, to Toulon, put all seven boats out of action and sank six of them including the Camille.
 Two months later du Gast was eventually declared the winner, having come closest to finishing before sinking.

 The Algiers-Toulon race was organized by the Paris newspaper Le Matin, sponsored by Mercedes Paris and supported by the French Minister of Marine who provided both a prize and 'torpedo destroyers' to accompany each of the seven competitors.
 This encouraged the construction of especially heavy racing boats adapted for the open sea – from 9.1 m to 24 m feet in length, and 35–200 horse-power.
 The Camille had a 13 m steel hull, a 90 horse power Charron, Girardot et Voigt (C.G.V.) engine, and was built by the Pitre Company in Paris.

 The fleet departed Algiers at 6 am on 7 May, firstly the Quand-Même, then at short intervals the Mercedes C. P., the Mercedes-Mercedes, the Fiat, the Camille, the Malgré Tout, and the Héraclès II accompanied by the naval ships Kléber and Desaix.
-The Fiat took 12 hours to reach Port Mahon on Menorca, 195 nautical miles (224 mi), while the Camille arrived second at 10 pm, taking 16 hours for the trip.
+The Fiat took 12 hours to reach Mahón on Menorca, 195 nautical miles (224 mi), while the Camille arrived second at 10 pm, taking 16 hours for the trip.

 Camille du Gast aboard the "Camille" (May 1905, Algiers-Toulon).